 An article in Newsweek (end 2006) reveals that Bumrungrad hospital treated 400,000 foreign patients in 2005.
 This number is astounding and must be (not clearly stated in the article) referring to total hospital visits rather than total number of patients treated.

-Furthermore, the hospital has just opened (mid 2008) a new 18-story outpatient center, which will eventually increase the hospital's outpatient capacity to 6,000 patients per day.
+Furthermore, the hospital has opened a new 18-story outpatient center, which increases the hospital's outpatient capacity to 6,000 patients per day.

 Bangkok Hospital, with its many affiliated hospitals (like BNH Hospital, Samitivej Hospital and branches in Pattaya and Phuket) is also a popular destination for medical tourists.